22 Smoking Cartoon Characters

 And you thought they were just violent psychopaths.
 It turns out, they also love a good cigar break.
 So much so that many classic “Tom and Jerry” episodes had to be re-edited to remove any reference to smoking and enjoying that sweet, sweet tobacco.
 But don’t worry, kids.
-That episode where Tom shoots Jerry in the back of the head, execution style?
+That episode where Tom is executed by guillotine?
 That’s not going anywhere.
 Nor is the episode that culminates with the two committing suicide.

 Sylvester the Cat

 If Tom and Jerry taught us anything, it’s that when cartoon cats aren’t on murderous killing sprees, they need to appease their other more base addictions.
 For noted junky Sylvester the Cat, this means smoking 10 to 12 packs of cigarettes.
 Also pills.
 Lots and lots of pills.

 Get it?
 Get the joke?!
 The foul-mouthed baby from Who Framed Roger Rabbit? smokes cigars.
 Hilarious, right?
 It’s super funny if your really think about it.
 I mean, so long as you think infant oral cancer is an acceptable punchline.
 Which it is.
 Undoubtedly.